bradbell/xrst/test_rst/toml_file.rst

 project_name
 ************
-The value corresponding to this key is a string specifying the name of this project.
+The only value in this table is the name of this project.
-The default value for this key is
+The default for this table is

 .. literalinclude:: ../xrst/get_toml_dict.py
-   :lines: 41-41
+   :lines: 41-42
    :language: toml

 .. _toml_file@project_name@Example: